Review of Bleecker Burger Bacon Cheeseburger

 It is a compact build which houses a patty that has been cooked to perfection with a slight pink running through its core.

-The beef is the shining star of the show with its rich, buttery, beefy flavour and coarse texture – it’s pretty damn fine!
+The beef is the undeniable star of the show with its rich, buttery, beefy flavour and course texture – it’s pretty damn fine!

 You’ve got crispy, salty bacon which offsets perfectly against the softness of the beef – the quality of ingredients here is undeniably good.